The Benefit of the Research & Development Tax Credit for Manufacturing and Construction Entities

 There are several benefits to consider with the R&D tax credit.

-What is the R&D tax credit and how does it work?
+What is the research and development tax credit and how does it work?

 The research and development tax credit was enacted in 1981 to promote innovation and keep jobs in the U.S. A major regulation change in 2003 opened the door for small to medium size businesses to take this credit.
-The benefit can vary based on a company’s fact pattern, but as a rule of thumb, a company with $500,000 of qualified R&D costs can see a credit benefit of $25,000 to $35,000.
-Many states also offer an R&D credit which can double the benefit and can be refundable in certain states.
-Thus, the total credits may exceed $70,000.
+The benefit can vary based on a company’s fact pattern, but as a rule of thumb, a company with $500,000 of qualified R&D costs can see a credit benefit of $30,000 to $40,000.
+Many states also offer an R&D credit which can increase the benefit and can be refundable in certain states.

-The R&D credit is a permanent credit and computed annually, providing a nice annuity for the company taking advantage of the credit.
-The R&D tax credits can be determined for the current year as well as other open tax years.
-A 2016 law change now allows the credit to offset Alternative Minimum Tax for companies with less than $50M in revenue—making the R&D credit more beneficial than ever.
+The R&D credit is a permanent credit and computed annually, providing a nice annuity for manufacturers and contractors taking advantage of the credit.
+R&D tax credits can be determined for the current year as well as for prior open tax years.
+The credit can also be used to offset Alternative Minimum Tax for companies with less than $50M in revenue—making the R&D credit more beneficial than ever.

-How do I qualify for the R&D tax credit?
+How do manufacturers qualify for the research and development tax credit?